SimGuo/docs/OpenCV SVM vs Shogun SVM.md

 ___
 Now we will work on the training of Shogun Multiclass LibSVM on the same dataset.
 Since the working of the Shogun library is a bit different from that of OpenCV, we might need to tweak it a little.

 As mentioned earlier, we have 4 classes in the dataset which are non-numerical in nature.
 This means that it's the job of OpenCV ```read_csv``` to convert these non-numerical responses into some numerics.
-For details read http://docs.opencv.org/modules/ml/doc/mldata.html#cvmldata-read-csv.
+For details read [official documentation](http://docs.opencv.org/modules/ml/doc/mldata.html#cvmldata-read-csv)

 We here observe that the ```read_csv``` returns``` 4, 10, 11 ```and``` 12``` as the 4 different responses.
 We just convert it into ```0, 1, 2 ```and ```3``` as Shogun likes it this way only!